 We have developed several heated tobacco products (HTPs) under our Platform 1 portfolio that are commercialized as IQOS in various markets.
 HTPs, also known as tobacco heating systems and heat-not-burn products, heat the tobacco just enough to release a nicotine-containing tobacco aerosol but without burning the tobacco.
 Because tobacco is heated and not burned there is no smoke, and the levels of harmful chemicals in the generated aerosols are significantly reduced compared to cigarette smoke.
 HTPs, though, are not risk free, and provide nicotine, which is addictive.

 Platform 1 is the most developed and most thoroughly assessed of our smoke-free platforms.
 We have accumulated extensive non-clinical and clinical data to support its potential to reduce the risk of developing smoking-related diseases compared to continued cigarette smoking.

-Follow the animation to see Platform 1 in action
+Click through the animation to see the Platform 1 three-component HTP in action

 When the heated tobacco unit is inserted into the tobacco holder, the heating blade is embedded in the tobacco.
-Once turned on, the heating blade heats the tobacco to a maximum temperature of 350 °C. In its capacity as a temperature sensor, the heating blade ensures that the temperature of the tobacco never exceeds 350°C.
+Once turned on, the heating blade heats the tobacco while also monitoring its temperature to ensure consistent taste and avoid burning.

-The integrated version of Platform 1 combines the holder and charger into a single unit that must be charged after at least 10 uses.
+The integrated version of Platform 1 works the same way.
+It combines the holder and charger into a single unit that must be charged after at least 10 uses.
 Unlike the original, the integrated Platform 1 design allows for consecutive uses, a capability that can encourage some smokers to switch to a better alternative than cigarettes.

 Read our findings with relevance to this topic